 When we read this story, the contrast between these two disciples is impossible to ignore.
 One was faithful, godly, sincere, and loving.
 But the other was faithless, worldly, deceiving, and treacherous.

 Mary of Bethany was repentant, humble, reverent, sacrificial, and perceptive of her true spiritual need.
 She was forgiven, redeemed, and saved from her sin.
 And she dedicated what she had in service to Christ as an acceptable offering to God.
-Mary’s legacy is great and inspiring—it stands forever recorded in Scripture.
+Mary’s name was written in God’s book of life.
+Her legacy is great and inspiring—it stands forever recorded in Scripture.

 But Judas’ heart was dark.
 He had little love for eternal things or for God and focused on money and earthly things.
 He was opportunistic and took what earthly benefit he could gain from his experience with Christ.
 Judas wasted the time he spent with Jesus and his close relationship to him, preferring worldly gain to spiritual riches.